 Women’s Arts and Sewing Circle

 The Mums and Bubs sewing and English class meets fortnightly on a Friday at Ngluluway Ngurang (aka Senior Citizens Centre, 77 Kite Street Orange.
 Access is available via the Woolworths car park, at the side of the building.
 Come along and share morning tea, meet new people and learn some basic sewing skills.
-Also meeting at the same time are the Orange Fibre Artists Group.
+Also meeting at the same time is the TAFE Outreach (during Term 1 2019).

 People attending are invited to bring along a small plate of food to share.
 Entry cost is a gold coin donation.
 All welcome, including children.